tcmyths/tcmyths/docs/_myths/technical-writers-need-a-technical-background-and-sound-domain-knowledge.md

 Bob ([Five Myths- Technical Writing Training]({{ site.mybaseurl }}/refs/five-myths-technical-writing-training)) suggests that having an interest in technical subjects can make the job more desirable, but that it is not essential "to have other technical qualifications to be a technical writer;" however, you are likely "to acquire knowledge by asking questions from the experts in the company."

 Caruso ([Technical Writing Is Boring, and 5 Other Misconceptions About This $100K Career]({{ site.mybaseurl }}/refs/technical-writing-is-boring,-and-5-other-misconceptions-about-this-100k-career)) the job as, "A great technical writer knows not only **what to ask**, but also **where to find** the right information."
 And that, "it’s the technical writer’s job to know how to research and transform the materials into comprehensible text for the target audience."
+Vind (* [Five Myths About Technical Writing And Why They Are Wrong]({{ site.mybaseurl }}/refs/five-myths-about-technical-writing-and-why-they-are-wrong)) make a similar observation from a first-person perspective.

 Prakash ([Technical Writing: 10 Myths and Facts (Part 1)]({{ site.mybaseurl }}/refs/technical-writing-10-myths-and-facts-part-1)) describes technical writing as "a career for those who have a passion for language, style, and consistency."